1960’s Catalina Dressing Recipe

 Instructions

 1. Add ketchup, sugar, vinegar, onion, paprika, and Worcestershire sauce to a food processor bowl.
-Pulse.
-Continue until well-blended.
+Pulse until well-blended.

 2. With the processor still on, gradually add the oil.
-Taste the mixture.
-Season with salt and pepper.
-Cover the bowl.
-Refrigerate before serving.
+Taste and season with salt and pepper.
+Cover and refrigerate before serving.
 Enjoy!

 Leave a Comment